 - Last but not least, best-practice traffic safety is a very complicated, multi-disciplinary subject, so we will also share information that we feel can help with an overall understanding of the many challenges that face you, as a driver.

 The absolute bedrock of maximum safety in driving is to teach drivers how to keep out of danger; that is what true defensive and advanced driving are all about.
 Teaching people “how to get out of a skid” or “how to do last minute swerves to avoid a collision” has been shown by four decades and dozens of research papers to result in greater crash risk after training and not less.
 This may seem counter-intuitive but it is entirely accurate, so teaching these methods is dangerous and irresponsible.

 As you will gather from the above, at Advanced Drivers of North America, Inc., we teach drivers how to stay out of danger in the first place, and to do this we utilize the unmatched ‘System of Car Control’ which has been developed since 1935 to become the safest methodology worldwide, bar none, and which over a period of more than ten years we have fastidiously adapted to North American driving.

-Please use the menu tabs at the very top of every page to navigate our main topics, and the list of hyper-linked ‘Recent Posts’, ‘Archives’ and ‘Categories’ in the right-hand margin to browse through sub-topics in our blog.
+Please use the menu tabs at the very top of every page to navigate our main topics, and the list of hyper-linked ‘Archives’ and ‘Categories’ in the right-hand margin, as well as the ‘Search’ box, to browse through the many safety-related topics in our blog.